Contact our corporate or local offices directly.

 / – Save to Server.
 Use this button to release (effectively save and release) the document to the Workspace, storing it within the initial (planned) revision of the target Item.
 The Edit Revision dialog will appear, in which you can change Name, Description, and add release notes as required.
 The document and editor will close after the release.

+These controls can also be accessed as commands from the right-click menu of the document entry in the Projects panel.
 For many editors, these controls are also available as commands – Save (shortcut: Ctrl+S), Save to Server (shortcut: Ctrl+Alt+S), and Discard Local Changes – from the main File menu.

 At any stage, you can come back to any revision of an Item of a supported content type in the Workspace (through the Explorer panel) and edit it directly.
 Right-click on the revision and choose the Edit command from the context menu.
 Once again, the temporary editor will open, with the document contained in the revision opened for editing.
 Make changes as required, then commit the release of the document into the next revision of the item.